 By 2006, the ESTTP had already formulated its 2030 vision for low-temperature solar thermal in a Strategic Research Agenda "Solar Heating and Cooling for a Sustainable Energy Future in Europe" published in 2008.

-The next stage is the SRP’s implementation through the development of the technology roadmap for solar heating and cooling.
-This roadmap will define the research topics and related measures up to 2020; it will also describe the research projects and resources entailed (research infrastructure, involved industry and budgets).
-In describing future research activities, it will seek to influence the decisions of the European Commission regarding solar thermal research.
+The SRP was implemented through the development of the technology roadmap for solar heating and cooling.
+This roadmap defines the research topics and related measures up to 2020; it also describes the research projects and resources entailed (research infrastructure, involved industry and budgets).
+In describing future research activities, it seeks to influence the decisions of the European Commission regarding solar thermal research.